alexpetralia/mbta_django/README.md

 For now, nginx should show an error because it is trying to connect to the uWSGI socket that's not yet configured.
 We'll set that up next.

-If you are having errors with nginx (eg. 503 Bad Gateway), check the log via `tail -5 /var/log/nginx/error.log`.
+If you are having errors with nginx (eg. 503 Bad Gateway because nginx cannot find the uWSGI socket or 505 Server Error because of a django error), check the log via `tail -5 /var/log/nginx/error.log`.
 You can restart the server using `sudo service nginx restart`.
 If you run into permissions issues, verify again that your cloned repo uses `chmod -R 755 <dirname>` permissions.

 **14. Install memcached**